oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

     - Step 1 – Initialize Token: This method creates a token and initializes the token properties.
 The asset and its properties are saved in the state database.
 This method can be invoked only by the Token Admin of the chaincode.
   ![Initialize Token](images/initialize_token.png)

-    - Step 2, 3, 4 – Create & Associate Accounts(Token Admin, Token User1, Token User2):  This method creates an account for a specified user and token.
+    - Step 2, 3, 4 – Create & Associate Accounts(Token User1, Token User2):  This method creates an account for a specified user and token.
 An account must be created for any user who will have tokens at any point.
 Accounts track balances, on-hold balances, and transation history.

   ![Create Accounts](images/create_accounts.png)

+    - Copy the account id received when creating the account.
+Substitute the accountid while associating the account as shown.
   ![Initialize Token](images/user_tokens.png)

+    - Repeate the tasks create and associate token accounts for user Token User1 and Token User2
   ![Initialize Token](images/associate_token1.png)

     - Step 5, 6 – Add Role: This method adds a role to a specified user and token.
 This method can be called only by the Token Admin of the chaincode.